duduserafini/hello-world/README.md

 teste
 ## This is a branch of the Repository

-- Saved changes are called commits, and commits messages are the comments
+- Saved changes are called commits, and commits messages (active voice) are the comments
 - After your branch is finished you can "pull request" it to be merge

-Oieeeeee
+- Special files: README.md, CONTRIBUTING.md, ISSUE_TEMPLATE.md

 ## Heading 2